Sam-Fang123/Communication-System-Simulation/channel equalization/README.md

 Zero_forcing_bpsk.m is used to plot BER of zero forcing in different SNR.

-Steepest_desenct.m is used to simulate steepest desenct.

 The result of LMS and Wiener filter and zero forcing is in channel equalization report.pptx.

 The BER curve is in BER_curve_fig.

-The result of steepest descent is in /Steepest_descent_HW.